wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 # SdsUomQuantity API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsUomQuantitys.
-For general [SdsUomQuantity](#sdsuomquantity) information, see [Units of Measure](#units-of-measure).
+For more information, see [SdsUomQuantity](#sdsuomquantity).
 *****

 ## `Get Quantity`